-New York Times columnist and science author
+New York Times columnist and award-winning science journalist

 Photo credit: Ben Stechschulte